 View Daniel Toal's profile

 He has worked in Automation Research and Systems Engineering including major systems engineering reorganization projects in the UK and Ireland and has worked in AMT consultancy in the electronics industry sector.
-Daniel is currently an Associate Professor at UL and has taught: Automation, Robotics, Instrumentation, Avionics, Sensors, Electrical Machines.
-His research interests include: field robotics for challenging environments (land-based, marine, airborne / ROVs, AUVs, UAVs).
+Dan has taught: Automation, Robotics, Instrumentation, Avionics, Sensors, Electrical Machines.
+His research interests include: renewable energy integration and field robotics for challenging environments (land-based, marine, airborne / ROVs, AUVs, UAVs).
 Successes in research are the result of hard work driven by the vision that the Marine Technology, Ocean Environment; Renewable Energy Sectors will grow in crucial importance.

-Daniel is the founder and director of the Mobile & Marine Robotics Research Centre at the University of Limerick and is Co PI of the SFI Centre MaREI - Marine Renewable Energy Ireland www.marei.ie.
-With the MMRRC research team, Dan has led the design/build of ROV Latis – a 1,000m depth rated ‘smart’ vehicle along with many other platforms.
+Daniel is the founder and director of CRIS the Center for Robotics & Intelligent Systems (formerly Mobile & Marine Robotics Research Centre) at the University of Limerick and is Co PI of the SFI Centre MaREI - Marine and Renewable Energy Ireland www.marei.ie.
+With the CRIS research team, Dan has led the design/build of ROV Latis – a 1,000m depth rated ‘smart’ vehicle along with many other platforms.
 On-going research addresses unique challenges of operating in ’high energy’ wind, wave and tidal regimes of marine renewable and airborne wind energy.
 Research also addresses robotic platform development for response in offshore marine incidents, search and rescue (SAR) and marine salvage.
 Dan is collaborating with research and industrial partners in Ireland, across Europe and North America.
 He has been chief scientist for numerous off shore research surveys on Celtic Explorer, Celtic Voyager, INS LÉ Eithne, and other vessels.
 Dan has been awarded the Denny Medal - best journal paper award 2007/2008 - Journal of Marine Engineering Technology.
-He gave numerous Plenary talks in Brazil, Korea, and elsewhere.
+He has given numerous Plenary talks internationally.

-Dan has published a number of journal articles, books/book chapters, conference papers and conference proceedings, invention disclosures, and has granted and pending patents in solar technology and renewable energy.
+Dan has published numerous journal articles, books/book chapters, conference papers and conference proceedings, invention disclosures, and has granted patents in sonar technology and renewable energy.
 For more information on his publications, check his ORCID profile: orcid.org/0000-0003-3601-9216.

 Contact Dan here.